Ensembl/ensembl-client/src/ensembl/README.md

 - [GitLens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens): Extends the existing support for `git`.
 - [Prettier - Code formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode): Automated code formatting.
 Prettier is built into `webpack`, however it is not fit for formatting the code on the fly.
 It is currently disabled in `webpack`, so using this extension is recommended.
 - [SCSS IntelliSense](https://marketplace.visualstudio.com/items?itemName=mrmlnc.vscode-scss): The support for SCSS, the alternate syntax of SASS, is not great in VS Code.
 This extension adds this support.
-- [TSLint](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-typescript-tslint-plugin): Adds TSLint support to VS Code.
+- [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint): Adds ESLint support to VS Code.
 - [stylelint](https://marketplace.visualstudio.com/items?itemName=shinnn.stylelint): Adds `stylelint` support to VS Code.
 - [SVG Viewer](https://marketplace.visualstudio.com/items?itemName=cssho.vscode-svgviewer): By default, VS Code will show SVG images only as a code file.
 This extension will add functionality, to let you view the SVG files as images.
 - [snapshot-tools](https://marketplace.visualstudio.com/items?itemName=asvetliakov.snapshot-tools): Enable linking of Jest generated snapshots with the Jest unit tests.